tobiasniehoff/imputation_plant_breeding/README.md

 ### Finding software
 The R scripts using AlphaPlantImpute2 expect that AlphaPlantImpute2 is added to the `$PATH` variable.
+AlphaPlantImpute2 can be downloaded [here](https://github.com/AlphaGenes/AlphaPlantImpute2).
+Make sure you have at least python version 3.7 and recent versions of NumPy and Numba installed.
 Instructions how to add a directory to the `$PATH` variable can be found [here](https://linuxize.com/post/how-to-add-directory-to-path-in-linux/).
-Make sure you have at least python version 3.7 and recent versions of NumPy and Numba installed.

 The R scripts using Beagle will search for the Beagle file in the directory of the script where it is executed and in the parent directory.
 Most straightforward is to store the Beagle files in the folder `imputation workflow`.
 Beagle 5.1 (18May20.d20) can be downloaded [here](https://faculty.washington.edu/browning/beagle/b5_1.html), Beagle 5.2 (28Jun21.220) [here](https://faculty.washington.edu/browning/beagle/old.beagle.html) and Beagle 5.3 (08Feb22.fa4) can be downloaded [here](https://faculty.washington.edu/browning/beagle/beagle.html).

-### slurm jobs
+### SLURM jobs
-The `.sh` scripts contain the job description for slurm jobs.
+The `.sh` scripts contain the job description for SLURM jobs.
 The parameter table to use (stored in folder `input parameter tables` has to be specified in the shell scripts.

 **API2_workflow.sh** is the SLURM job description for AlphaPlantImpute2 imputation.